buleyb/licenseheaders/README.md

                         Url of project to use.
-  --enc ENCODING        Encoding of program files (default: utf-8) --dry                 Only show what would get done, do not change any files --safesubst           Do not raise error if template variables cannot be
+  --enc ENCODING        Encoding of program files (default: utf-8) --dry                 Only show what would get done, do not change any files --usetags             Use START and END tagging support to identify and manage header blocks --safesubst           Do not raise error if template variables cannot be
                         substituted.
   -D                    Enable debug messages (same as -v -v -v)